SF-WDI-LABS/FEWD-UXDI-Two-Day/day_1/README.md

 ## How to Be a Professional Developer
 - [GitHub](https://github.com/) is a tool that allows you to create versions of your project.
 It is highly used in the industry to save changes and also enable collaboration.
-	- We will not be covering GitHub in this course, but I encourage you all to create an account and add each other.
-	- GitHub is highly used to vet developers, so it's a good idea to get some street cred on it.
-- Sublime Text is a fancy text editor that allows you to write code in many different languages.
-It helps you with syntax highlighting, code completion, error checking, and more.
+- Atom and Sublime Text are fancy text editors that allow you to write code in many different languages.
+They help you with syntax highlighting, code completion, error checking, and more.
-- Frameworks:
-	- Most developers use frameworks to help with projects.
-	- Frameworks are pieces of software that are pre-written that help speed up the front-end web development process.
-	- In this class we will learn the basics first, and then get into two frameworks to help you along.

 ## Draw It Out
 - At the end of the day, the internet is about humans and the people who use these systems, so let's start there when we think of how it all works.